DCF Banner

 Course Description

 The second half of a two-semester, calculus based physics course.
-Topics normally covered include: waves and sound, geometrical and physical optics, electrical forces and fields, electric potential, current and resistance, circuits, capacitance, magnetic forces and fields, force on a moving charge, magnetic field of a current, electromagnetic induction, electromagnetic oscillations and waves, alternating currents, special relativity, quantization and modern physics.
+Topics normally covered include: waves and sound, geometrical and physical optics, electrical forces and fields, electric potential, current and resistance, circuits, capacitance, magnetic forces and fields, force on a moving charge, magnetic field of a current, electromagnetic induction, electromagnetic oscillations and waves, alternating currents, special relativity.
 Prerequisite: University Physics I. Corequisite: Physics Laboratory II and Calculus II is recommended.
 Lecture 3 credits, 4 hours.
 Laboratory 1 credit, 3 hours.

 This course sequence satisfies the physics requirement for curricula that require a year of calculus-based physics with a laboratory.
 This includes most pre-professional options.